dill/user2015-summary/talk-dave.md

 # `readr`: Getting your data into R

   * Hadley Wickham, RStudio
-  * `readr` makes it easy to read many types of tabular data and do it more quickly ~10x
+  * `readr` makes it easy to read many types of tabular data and do it more quickly (~10x speedup)
+  * Better on factors; better on guessing variable types with 100-line scan
   * Delimited files with `read_delim()`, `read_csv()`, `read_tsv()`, and `read_csv2()`
   * Fixed width files with `read_fwf()`, and `read_table()`
   * Web log files with `read_log()`